• Skip to primary navigation

 • 💬 Reviews

-Homemade marshmallows requires a shockingly short list of ingredients, most of which I'd reckon you already have on hand.
+• Basic Tools & Ingredients - These tasty treats require a shockingly short list of ingredients, most of which I'd reckon you already have on hand.
 There's also no real special equipment that you need, with the exception of a candy thermometer.
-And the flavor and consistency of homemade marshmallows is so superior to the store bought version, they're on a different plane entirely.

-In terms of equipment, you need a heavy bottomed saucepan, a whisk or fork, a candy thermometer, a measuring cup, measuring spoons and an 8 x 8 cake pan.
-I'd bet you probably have just about everything you need to make marshmallows at home already, so why not experiment??
+In terms of equipment, you don’t need anything fancy.
+Just grab a heavy-bottomed saucepan, a whisk or fork, a candy thermometer, a measuring cup, measuring spoons and an 8 x 8 cake pan.

 How to Make Homemade Marshmallows with Egg Whites